-The Cherry Ripe bar was introduced in 1924 by MacRobertson Chocolates (later to be taken over by Cadbury in 1967) and is uniquely Australian.
+The Cherry Ripe chocolate bar was introduced in 1924 by MacRobertson Chocolates (later to be taken over by Cadbury in 1967) and is uniquely Australian.
 It’s a combination of cherries, coconut and dark chocolate and is Australia’s oldest chocolate bar.
 In 2013 Roy Morgan Research found it to be our most popular chocolate bar.
-Roy Morgan found that Cherry Ripe was the most popular choice, with 10% of Aussies indulging in one (up from 9% in the year to March 2009); ahead of Cadbury Dairy Milk 50g blocks (9%, up from 8%).

-Cherry Ripe continued to carry the MacRobertson brand until 2002, when the packaging was changed to carry the Cadbury logo.
+The chocolate bar continued to carry the MacRobertson brand until 2002 when the packaging was changed to carry the Cadbury logo.

-The name for the chocolate bar was probably suggested by a traditional song Cherry Ripe.
+The name for the chocolate bar was probably suggested by the title of a traditional song.
 The song, with words that date back to the 17th century, was a recurring theme in John Buchan’s World War I spy novel Mr Standfast (1919).
 A British silent romance film called Cherry Ripe was released in 1921.
 It was based on an 1878 novel of the same title, written by Helen Mathers.
 An Australian food writer has also seen fit to adopt the name Cherry Ripe – whether after the chocolate bar or the song is unclear.